hanna-greaves/Token-Says/README.md

   * Responds to: leave blank (see the response section that is made visible and complete the Action Type and Action Name there).
   * Saving Throw (dnd5e): select ability.
   * Skill (dnd5e, pf2e): select or enter skill.
+  * Takes Damage: the amount of damage a token takes.
+Minor for less than 20% of the token's max HP, average for between 20% and 49% and major for 50% or over.
   * Token Movement Start: list the scenes where this saying can play (using the Scene Name).
 Leave blank to play on all scenes.
   * Token Movement End: list the scenes where this saying can play (using the Scene Name).
 Leave blank to play on all scenes.
   * Turn in Combat: leave blank